ABOUT

 Secretary/Treasurer

-Colin previously served as the executive director of the Pecos River Resolution Corporation (PRRC) and now serves on FPR board providing continuity and invaluable relationships and connections throughout the watershed.
-PRRC, conducted a “fact finding” effort of Pecos River issues that led to the 2016 book, Bitter Waters by Patrick Dearen.
-This book is literally our manual, historic reference, and launching point.
+Colin previously served as the executive director of the Pecos River Resolution Corporation (PRRC) now serves on our board of directors giving us continuity and invaluable relationships and connections throughout the watershed.
+PRRC, conducted a “fact finding” effort of Pecos River issues that led to the 2016 book, “Bitter Waters,” by Patrick Dearen.
+This book is literally our manual, historic reference and launching point.

 • William Simpson